Virginia Tech® home

 Follow the 2/3 Rule

 As a rule of thumb, the CADR of your air cleaner should be equal to at least two-thirds of the room’s area.
-For example, a room with the dimensions of 10 feet by 12 feet has an area of 120 square feet.
+For example, a room with dimensions of 10 feet by 12 feet has an area of 120 square feet.
 It would be best to have an air cleaner with a smoke CADR of at least 80.

 Using an air cleaner with a higher CADR in that room will simply clean the air more often and faster.
 If your ceilings are higher than 8 feet, an air cleaner rated for a larger room will be necessary.
 The CADR rating is only for removing particles such as cigarette smoke, pollen, dust, mold spores from the air.
 If odors are a concern, choose an air purifier with activated charcoal filter.
 Some models have a dual filter with both HEPA and activated charcoal.